reckonfiu/server/README.md

 # ReckonFIU - Server

 > Python server running on docker container, by running our server in a docker container we can easily change, upgrade and scale our server.
 In order to use docker, we install `docker-engine` and `docker-compose`.
-In case of Mac and Windows `docker-machine` must also be installed.
+In case of Mac and Windows `docker-machine` with `virtualbox` must also be installed.

 ## Requirements: